Echinacea

 Who should not take echinacea?

-Do not take echinacea if you have any of the following conditions: an autoimmune disorder (such as lupus) multiple sclerosis. human immunodeficiency virus (HIV) infection.
+Do not take echinacea if you have any of the following conditions: an autoimmune imbalance (such as lupus) multiple sclerosis. human immunodeficiency virus (HIV) immune challenge.

 What is echinacea supplement?

-Echinacea is used as a dietary supplement for the common cold and other infections, based on the idea that it might stimulate the immune system to more effectively fight infection.
+Echinacea is used as a dietary supplement for the common cold and other immune challenges, based on the idea that it might stimulate the immune system to more effectively fight immune challenge.
 Echinacea preparations have been used topically (applied to the skin) for wounds and skin problems.

 Does Echinacea kill viruses?